rackerlabs/support-how-to/content/rackspace-monitoring/troubleshooting-alarms.md

 ### TCP checks

 TCP checks monitor ports.
-If an alarm is triggered for a TCP check, try to use Telnetto communicate with the target or scan your target for the open port.
+If an alert is triggered for a TCP check, try to use Telnetto communicate with the target or scan your target for the open port.